What can I do at home to recover from the flu?

 Answer From Pritish K. Tosh, M.D.

-Flu symptoms generally begin about one or two days after your exposure to the virus and may seem to hit you suddenly.
-Among healthy people, flu symptoms vary in severity.
-Signs and symptoms range from a sore throat and runny nose to fever, chills and muscle aches.
+Flu symptoms often begin one or two days after you come in contact with the virus that causes influenza.
+The symptoms may seem to hit you suddenly.
+Among otherwise healthy people, flu symptoms vary.
+Symptoms include a sore throat, runny nose, fever, chills and muscle aches.

-Flu symptoms can make you feel awful, but if you're otherwise healthy, younger than age 65 and not pregnant, you can generally take care of yourself at home rather than going to your doctor.
-Try these remedies:
+Flu symptoms can make you feel awful.
+But if you're otherwise healthy, not pregnant and younger than age 65, you can generally take care of yourself at home rather than going to a health care professional.

-- Take acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others) to reduce fever and muscle aches.
-Don't give products containing aspirin to children or teens recovering from chickenpox or flu-like symptoms, as these drugs have been linked to Reye's syndrome, a rare but potentially life-threatening condition, in such children.
+Don't give products containing aspirin to children or teens recovering from chickenpox or flu-like symptoms.
+Aspirin has been linked to Reye's syndrome, a rare but potentially life-threatening condition, in those situations.

 With